pluto-atom-4/learning-ml-models/learning_modules/02-train-evaluate-regression/README.md

 - Get_started_with_regression.ipynb — Get started with regression
 - Experiment_with_regression_models.ipynb — To train and evaluate regression models
-- Exercise_Train_and_evaluate_multiclass_classification_models.ipynb — Work on multiclass classification strategies
+- Optimize_regression_models.ipynb — To improve the performance of the models, including Lasso, Random forest, and Ensemble methods.

 Notes
 - Use Git Bash to activate the `.venv` and run `jupyter lab`.